 Non-Binary Top Surgery

 Hormone therapy is not required for Top Surgery.
-Dr. Crane, Dr. DeLeon and Dr. Rodriguez have several different ways of doing Top Surgery to get a more non-binary result.
+Dr. Crane and Dr. DeLeon have several different ways of doing Top Surgery to get a more non-binary result.
 This includes variations in how incisions are done (longer, higher/lower, straighter), how much breast tissue is left behind, Areola size, nipple projection, and no nipples.

 Metoidioplasty & Phalloplasty

 At Crane Center, Top Surgery is not a pre-requisite for bottom surgery.
 While hormone therapy is required for Metoidioplasty it is not for Phalloplasty.
 Urethral Lengthening, Scrotoplasty and implants are all optional.
 Dr. Crane, Dr. Santucci and Dr. Safir are a few of the only surgeons in the U.S. who will perform Urethral Lengthening without requiring Vaginectomy.